Loglinear modelling of huge contingency tables: Introduction

-In this paper, we offer an alternative solution to these problems and propose a method that is able to estimate parameters and select graphical log-linear models of generic orders from huge contingency tables.
+In this paper, we offer an alternative solution to these problems and propose a method that is able to estimate parameters of loglinear models of generic orders from huge contingency tables.
 Based on the fact that most of the information is contained in the cells with positive counts, we propose to use only a random sample of cells with zero counts.
-In section~\ref{sec:methods}, we first derive the likelihood under a Poisson sampling scheme conditional on the sampled zeros.
-We then obtain a computationally efficient iteratively re-weighted least squares algorithm for parameter estimation and a stepwise procedure for model selection from the sampled data.
-Finally, for high-dimensional sparse contingency tables, we show, theoretically in section~\ref{sec:methods} and via a simulation study in section~\ref{sec:simulation}, that a Poisson regression model fitted on data with a number of sampled zeros larger than the total counts converges to the correctly specified sampled data conditional likelihood.
-This leads to the use of traditional loglinear modelling inferential approaches on moderately-sized data, increasing computational efficiency and opening up for the possibility of penalized likelihood approaches for model selection from the sampled data.
+Under a Poisson sampling scheme for the contingency table, this leads to a zero-deflated Poisson likelihood.
+In section~\ref{sec:mediumlarge}, we derive the likelihood conditional on the random sampling of zeros and develop an efficient iteratively re-weighted least squares algorithm for its maximization.
+A simulation study shows how the estimators are consistent and close to efficient.
+This method works well for moderately sized contingency tables, but runs into computational instability when the number of dimensions grows and the contingency table becomes very sparse.
+By sacrificing some efficiency, we show, in section~\ref{sec:huge}, that nested case-control multinomial sampling combined with a degenerate logistic regression approach is also consistent and can be applied efficiently to arbitrarily large contingency tables using standard implementations of logistic regression models.
+Both the zero-deflated Poisson and the degenerate logistic approaches can be easily augmented with a ridge regularization.
+This is particularly useful in the case of high-dimensional sparse contingency tables where the maximum likelihood estimator of the effects is unlikely exist \citep{fienberg12,nardi12}.

 We conclude the paper with an illustration on multivariate categorical survey data.
-In particular, in section~\ref{sec:realdata}, we study structural dependences among different cultural dimensions by considering 70 questions from the General Social Survey, having 3-5 levels each \citep{bertrand23}.
-The questions generate a contingency table of size $2.6 \times 10^{39}$, of which $15014$ are non-empty cells with one count each.
-This setting, which is common for modern applications of loglinear models, aligns well with the challenges discussed above and provides the ideal scenario for the illustration of the proposed approach.
+In particular, in section~\ref{sec:realdata}, we study structural dependences among different cultural dimensions by considering 69 questions from the General Social Survey, having 3-5 levels each \citep{bertrand23}.
+The questions generate a contingency table of size $6.6 \times 10^{38}$, of which $15014$ are non-empty cells with one count each.
+This setting, which is common for modern applications of loglinear models, aligns well with the challenges discussed above and provides the ideal scenario for the illustration of the proposed methods.